aws-samples/sagemaker-studio-and-lifecycle-configurations-with-cdk/README.md

 git commit -m "initial commit" git push --set-upstream origin main
 ```
-12. go to the aws console, navigate to codepipeline and check the status of the deployment
+12. go to the aws console, navigate to

 # Reference
 The project uses the following guidelines to structure the repository